Cerebellum-Network/docs.cere.network/ddc/protocols/ddc-url.md

 ### `file/` queries

 A `file/` URI represents a file, as known from usual file systems.
-The simplest form points to a file by a path inside of a bucket:
+The simplest form points to a file by a path inside of a Bucket:

     /ddc/buc/BUCKET_ID/file/PATH